Eastern WA company admits selling juice from moldy, putrid concentrate for school lunches

 Just two months before inspectors saw the live rat in one tank, the plant had transferred 105,000 gallons of grape juice concentrate into 55 gallon drums to prepare grape juice concentrate for shipment and sale, according to a court document.

-However, because the juice did not meet customer specifications, this grape juice concentrate was never sold nor shipped, according to the plea agreement.
+Because the juice did not meet customer specifications, however, this grape juice concentrate was never sold nor shipped, according to the plea agreement.

 Moldy, rotten grape product